SebMuylle/GameInfoSearcher/README.md

 # F.A.Q.

-*
-How do I make the program search for games' data faster?
+* How do I make the program search for games' data faster?

 You may either change the wait times within the settings menu on the program's window/GUI, or manually in the Settings.txt file contained within the "..\GameInfoSearcherV1\UserSettings" Folder.

 Within the GUI window, select the Options Menu Button from the top left of the window.
 Then from that menu, click on the Settings menu option to open the settings menu and navigate to the wait time settings.

 To change the settings within the Settings.txt file, open the text file in any text editor and change the values for the Min-WaitTime and Max-WaitTime to any values.
-Floating point numbers such "3.333" will not be accepted and converted to an integar.
+Floating point numbers such "3.333" will not be accepted and will be converted to an integar.

 Please note when changing the wait times: